-I’ve long loved Snickerdoodle cookies and sure I made them for my kids when they were young but they never had to pull my leg very hard; they were a family favorite we all enjoyed.
+I’ve long loved Snickerdoodle cookies and I made them often for my kids when they were young.
+They never had to pull my leg very hard; they were a family favorite we all enjoyed.
 Still, with the advent of those children graduating from college and moving into professional careers and their own place, those cookies soon fell out of the rotation and I haven’t made them in years and years.
-Still, the love was not gone, maybe just a bit forgotten.
-I’ve rekindled it with this wonderful Boozy Snickerdoodle Cake with Apples.
+Still, the love was not gone, maybe just a bit forgotten so I’ve rekindled it with this wonderful Boozy Snickerdoodle Cake with Apples.

-As often happens with the way recipes evolve here; it was simply a sighting of Applejack in my liquor cabinet shortly after deciding to make this cake that I decided it would also include some Applejack syrup.
-Applejack was historically made by concentrating cider, either by the traditional method of freeze distillation or by true evaporative distillation.
+The Boozy Syrup?
+I admit, that’s all on me.
+It doesn’t need it but I love it anyhow.
+As often happens with the way recipes evolve here; it was simply a sighting of Applejack in my liquor cabinet shortly after deciding to make this cake that I decided it would have to include an Applejack syrup.

 The term applejack derives from jacking, a term for freeze distillation.The modern product sold as Applejack is no longer produced using this traditional process but at the core (HA!) it is still made from apples so it fit perfectly for this cake.
 See this syrup?
-It is simply to die for…don’t limit it to just this cake; it would be wonderful with pancakes or waffles too!
+It is simply to die for…don’t limit it to just this cake; it would be wonderful with ice cream, pancakes or waffles too!
+Don’t want to buy Applejack?
+Just use some bourbon!

 This Boozy Snickerdoodle Cake with Apples is dense; somewhat like a pound cake and the addition of both brown sugar and apples to the batter makes for both a rich and incredibly moist result.
-Add to that a layer of cinnamon sugar running through the middle and creating a crust on the bottom and all I can say is, ‘Oh yeah!’
+Add to that a layer of cinnamon sugar running through the middle and creating a crust on the outside and it works beautifully.

 This week our Food Network adventure is all about apples…check out more incredible recipes!